 Dividends on preference shares are paid to comply with the legislation of the Republic of Kazakhstan.
-This legislation envisages that joint stock companies pay the fixed guaranteed amount of the dividend on the preference shares.
-According to Kazakhstan law on joint stock companies, the amount of the dividend paid on the ordinary shares may not exceed the amount of the dividends paid on preference shares.
+The legislation stipulates that joint stock companies pay the fixed guaranteed amount of the dividend on the preference shares.
+Under Kazakhstan law on joint stock companies, the amount of dividends paid on ordinary shares may not exceed the amount of dividends paid on preference shares.
 In addition, dividends on ordinary shares may not be paid until dividends on preference shares have been paid in full.

-For the year ended 31 December 2021 For the year ended 31 December 2020 Quantity Quantity (in thousands) (in thousands) Preference shares, beginning of the year 295 295 Treasury shares purchased (172) Preference shares at the end of the year 123 295 Ordinary shares at the beginning of the year 180,010 165,638 Placement of authorised ordinary shares 8,019 14,372 Ordinary shares as at the end of the year 188,029 180,010
+2022 Quantity 2021 Quantity (in thousands) (in thousands) Preference shares at the beginning of the year 123 295 Repurchase of preference shares (172) Preference shares at the end of the year 123 123 Ordinary shares at the beginning of the year 188,029 180,010 Placement of authorised ordinary shares 8,019 Ordinary shares at the end of the year 188,029 188,029

-Reserves for general banking risks
+Reserve for general banking risks

-Until 2013, in accordance with amendments to the Resolution No. 196 "On Establishment of Minimum Limit on Reserve Capital of Second-Tier Banks" issued by the Agency of the Republic of Kazakhstan on the Regulation and Supervision of Financial Markets and Financial Organisations (the "FMSA") introduced on 31 January 2011 (that became invalid in 2013), the Bank had to establish reserve capital by transferring an amount from retained earnings to provision for future expected losses.
+Until 2013, in accordance with amendments to the Resolution No. 196 "On Establishment of Minimum Limit on Reserve Capital of Second-Tier Banks" issued by the Agency of the Republic of Kazakhstan on the Regulation and Supervision of Financial Markets and Financial Organisations (the "FMSA") dated 31 January 2011 (that became invalid in 2013), the Bank was obligated to establish a reserve capital by transferring an amount from retained earnings to provision for future expected losses.

-As at 31 December 2021, reserve for general banking risks of the Bank included in retained earnings in the separate statement of financial position of the Bank amounts to KZT 4,981 million (31 December 2020: KZT 4,981 million).
+As at 31 December 2022, reserve for general banking risks of the Bank included in retained earnings in the separate statement of financial position of the Bank amounts to KZT 4,981 million (31 December 2021: KZT 4,981 million).